mark-hennessy/flow-vs-typescript/README.md

 Spacing should automatically be configured by the EditorConfig plugin, which will read settings from the .editorconfig file.

+Verify that IntelliJ is using the following settings for spacing:

+Preferences > Editor > Code Style > JavaScript

+On the "Tabs and Indents" tab

+* Use tab character: unchecked
+* Tab size: 2
+* Indent: 2
+* Continuation indent: 4

 #### Trailing Spaces
-There is an eslint rule that warns about trailing whitespace even on blank lines.
+There is an ESLint rule that warns about trailing whitespace even on blank lines.
 I recommend the following IntelliJ settings to complement the eslint rule:

-Preferences > Editor > General > Other
+Preferences > Editor > General

+In the "Other" section
 * Strip trailing spaces on Save: Modified lines
   * Always keep trailing spaces on caret line: checked

 ### Custom JavaScript Auto-Formatting Rules
-Preferences > Editor > Code Style > JavaScript > Spaces > Within
+Preferences > Editor > Code Style > JavaScript

+On the "Spaces" tab

+In the "Within" section
-* Object literal braces
+* Object literal braces: checked
-* ES6 import/export braces
+* ES6 import/export braces: checked

 ## Build
 All of the project's build scripts as defined in the package.json file as npm scripts.